Joey-Boivin/sdisk/README.md

-### Nix users can use the following shell.nix to install all the dev dependencies
+### Nix users can use the following shell.nix to install all the dev dependencies and export relevant environment variables

 ```nix
 { pkgs ? import <nixpkgs> {} }: